abhilash-babu-idnow/notes/pytest_notes.md

 * Allowing Filename collisions
 Having **__init__.py** files in each sub directory of tests will then allow samefile names for the test modules. i.e. folder1/test_foo.py and folder2/test_foo.py will work if there is __init__.py file in both folder1 and folder2

+# Chapter 7 - Using pytest with other tools

+* Command line option --pdb will open a pdb debugging session at the point of failure.
+* Code coverage can be determined using the plugin *pytest-cov* for *coverage.py*
+* mock package is shipped as part of the python standard library as unittest-mock.
+The plugin *pytest-mock* can be used.